Physics-Informed Transformer operator for the prediction of three-dimensional turbulence: Effect of Hyperparameters on Model Performance

 \section{Effect of Hyperparameters on Model Performance}

 We further investigate effects of different hyperparameters on the overall performance of PITO model.
 Specifically, we examine the effects of the patch size $P$, layers $L$ and channel width $w$ on the accuracy of the model in decaying isotropic turbulence at stationary initial condition.
-As illustrated in Fig.~\ref{ViT_discuss}, the parameter that most significantly impacts the PITO model is the patch size $P$.
-For $P$ = 8, the test error exceeds 0.1, indicating that larger blocks excessively lose fine-scale details.
-Conversely, for $P$ = 2, the model exhibits overfitting after approximately 4,000 iterations.
-Furthermore, the number of layers $L$ and channel width $w$ have little effect on the testing loss of the model.
+As illustrated in Fig.~\ref{ViT_discuss}, the patch size $P$ emerges as the critical parameter governing the model's performance, while the testing loss exhibits relative insensitivity to variations in layers $L$ and channel width $w$.

+From a neural operator standpoint, selecting the patch size $P$ is key to matching model complexity appropriately.
+When $P$ is small (e.g., $P=2$), the increase in the number of tokens leads to too high complexity and training difficulty of the model.
+Conversely, when $P$ is large (e.g., $P=8$), the significant reduction in the number of tokens results in a smaller parameter scale, giving rise to too weak expressive ability and low precision.

+From the perspective of fluid mechanics, the patch size $P$ serves as a pivotal parameter that governs the trade-off between resolving localized flow fluctuations and capturing long-range global correlations across the entire domain.
+In PITO and PIITO, the model captures internal relationships within each patch through linear combinations, while global relations across patches are modeled via a self-attention mechanism.
+When $P$ is small (e.g., $P=2$), each patch becomes densely packed with fine-scale information.
+This causes the self-attention mechanism to prioritize small-scale local fluctuations, relatively preventing it from efficiently capturing the global flow patterns of large-scale structures.
+Conversely, when $P$ is large (e.g., $P=8$), each patch operates as a macro-scale unit encompassing a substantial segment of the flow field.
+While this configuration enables the model to effectively capture global governing laws, it concurrently renders the model insensitive to localized fluctuations arising within individual subregions.